Open-Technology-Foundation/kb-query/docs/AUTH_SETUP_MANDATORY.md

 ## Overview

 The authentication system provides:
-- **Mandatory** API key-based authentication for all knowledge base queries
+- **Mandatory** API key-based authentication for all knowledgebase queries
 - Public access only for `help` and `list` endpoints
 - Per-key rate limiting
 - Usage tracking and analytics
 - Fine-grained permissions
-- Knowledge base access control
+- Knowledgebase access control

 ## Installation